Black nationalism: Haitian Revolution

 The Haitian Revolution was a successful insurrection by self-liberated slaves against French colonial rule in Saint-Domingue (now the sovereign state of Haiti).
-The revolt began on 22 August 1791, and ended in 1804 with the former colony's independence.
+The revolt began on 22 August 1791, and ended in 1804 with the former colony's independence from France by establishing the world's first and oldest free, Black-led republic.
 From the revolt, the ex-slave Toussaint Louverture emerged as Haiti's most prominent general.
 The revolution was the only slave uprising that led to the founding of a state which was both free from slavery (though not from forced labour) and ruled by non-whites and former captives.

 The successful revolution was a defining moment in the history of the Atlantic World and the revolution's effects on the institution of slavery were felt throughout the Americas.
 Independence and the abolition of slavery in the former colony was followed by a successful defense of the freedoms the former slaves had won, and with the collaboration of already free people of color, of their independence from white Europeans.
 This had the effect of encouraging other Black communities suffering under slavery or colonialism to imagine independence and self-rule.